DaneVass/BARtab/README.md

 The pipeline can extract barcode counts from bulk or single-cell RNA-seq data.
 For bulk RNA-seq data, paired-end or single-end fastq files can be provided.
 BARtab can perform reference-free barcode extraction or perform alignment to a reference.
-Single-cell data can be provided as either BAM files containing reads that do not map to the reference or fastq files.
+Single-cell data can be provided as either BAM or fastq files.

 ### Bulk workflow